filipvabrousek/Exam/JS Exam/9 - Functions.md

 # Call, Bind, Apply
-* Methods defined in the function prototype, which allow us to control what **this** is
+* methods defined in the function prototype, which allow us to control what **this** is

 ```js
 function pow(a){